defx/synergy/README.md

 ## Getters

-Define any property as a standard JavaScript [getter](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/get) when you want to derive the property value from _other_ property values on your object.
+Define any property as a standard JavaScript [getter](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/get) in order to derive a value from _other_ values within your viewmodel.

 ```js
 {